cronvel/spellcast/doc/story.md

 * content type: boolean none (none=true)

 With the *global* parameter, the *on* tag will listen for that event **globally**, implying that:
-* It can trigger when the scene *gosub* to a sub-scene.
+* It can trigger when the scene *gosub* to any number of nested sub-scene.
-* The listener is not destroyed when the script execution leaves the current scene, it can be triggered by event emitted from any other scene
+* The listener is not destroyed when the script execution leaves the current scene (*goto*, *next*), it can be triggered by event emitted from any other scene.